Mount Lawu

-The Lawu (ꦭꦮꦸ), or Mount Lawu (ꦒꦸꦤꦸꦁꦭꦮꦸ) is a massive compound stratovolcano straddling the border between Ngawi, East Java and Central Java, Indonesia.
+The Lawu (ꦭꦮꦸ), or Mount Lawu (ꦒꦸꦤꦸꦁꦭꦮꦸ) is a massive compound stratovolcano straddling the border between East Java and Central Java, Indonesia.
 The north side is deeply eroded and the eastern side contains parasitic crater lakes and parasitic cones.
 A fumarolic area is located on the south flank at 2,550 m.
-The only reported activity of Lawu took place in 1885, when rumblings and light volcanic ash falls were reported.
+The only reported activity of Lawu took place in 1885 when rumblings and light volcanic ash falls were reported.
 The recent study provided insights into geothermal heat flow suggesting that Mt.
 Lawu is still active today.

 Religious significance

-Mount Lawu is the home of the God Parwatarajadewa(also called Hyang Girinatha in the manuscript Serat Centhini).
+Mount Lawu is the home of the God Parwatarajadewa (also called Hyang Girinatha in the manuscript Serat Centhini).
 The New Javanese manuscript Serat Manikmaya states that Mount Lawu is part of the eighteen sacred mountains of Central Java, and scholars agree that it had great religious significance to the Hindus of Java.

-Poerbatjaraka stated that the original name of Lawu is Katong, which means God.The name Katong is likely associated with the ruins of Mount Meru, the sacred five peaked mountain and center of the universe.
-This assosiation makes it likely that it is a seat of God, for which it is named.
+Poerbatjaraka stated that the original name of Lawu is Katong, which means God.
+The name Katong is likely associated with the ruins of Mount Meru, the sacred five-peaked mountain and center of the universe.
+This association makes it likely that it is a seat of God, for which it is named.
 The last mention of this name was in the reign of Bhre Kertabhumi (1474-1478), and the first mention of Mount Lawu was in the Bhujangga Manik in the early 16th century, which indicates the name change took place between the 15th and 16th centuries, coinciding with the Islamic invasion.

 The nature of Parwatarajadewa can be interpreted as the personified mountain God, and not one of the more dominant Gods of the time, such as the God Shiva, but was widely worshiped and considered a "National God".
 One of the earliest account of the worship of Parwatarajadewa is in the kakawin Arjunawiwaha: